safakgur/guard/README.md

 ### What Is Not to Come

+* Compound validations.
-* Compound validations, e.g. `TrimmedNotNullOrEmpty` for strings.
+  E.g. `TrimmedNotNullOrEmpty` for strings.
-* Validations for types where a better suited type exists, e.g. `Email` or `IPAddress` for strings.
+* Validations for types where a better suited type exists.
-You should use the `MailAddress` class to accept email addresses and `IPAddress` class to accept IP addresses.
+  E.g. `Email` or `IPAddress` for strings since there is already a `MailAddress` class that should be used to accept email addresses and an `IPAddress` class that should be used to accept IP addresses.

 [1]: docs/design-decisions.md
 [2]: docs/extensibility.md